As the days draw closer to Thanksgiving, every wine lover in America is going to start to think about wine pairing with turkey.

-My picks for wines with turkey
+My wine pairing with turkey picks

 A surprising (and wildly unusual) blend of red and white wines, Province is absolutely one of my top picks for Thanksgiving wines.
 It’s a fairly big-bodied wine with notes of cranberry and quince, stone fruits and baking spices.
 In other words, it tastes like the best of summer and fall all in one bottle.
 Although some call it a full-bodied rosé, it’s really more of a blend of the most fun elements of red and white wine.
 Serve it chilled for the best tasting experience.

 If you prefer a more traditional style of Rosé, here’s an American wine you can stand behind to serve at Thanksgiving or any good meal.
 And no, you don’t have to wait for summer to drink rosé.
 If you enjoy a crisp rosé, there’s no reason not to serve this elegant, Californian wine with great minerality alongside your November feast.

 This might be my new favorite answer to the question, “What should you drink with Thanksgiving dinner?”
 This sparkling red wine’s flavors will surprise and challenge the palate–but in a good way!
 It’s a Pinot Noir, made in the méthode champenoise with only 1% residual sugar.
 A wine designed to serve with food, this is not your normal aperitif sparkling wine.
 In fact, I encourage you not to pop the cork before dinner.
 But save this slightly savory, full-bodied sparkling wine to pair with your turkey dinner.